mantzaris/KeemenaPreprocessing.jl/docs/src/guides/tokenizers.md

 - Reproducibility: the tokenizer behavior is pinned inside your `PreprocessConfiguration`, rather than being controlled by hidden global defaults.
 - Avoid global state surprises: some tokenizer packages expose globally configurable defaults (changing them can affect other code in the same Julia session)
 - API stability: upstream tokenizers evolve; a minimal callable interface keeps KeemenaPreprocessing stable and reduces breakage risk.
 - Separation of concerns: KeemenaPreprocessing focuses on streaming execution, offsets, alignment, and deterministic artifacts, not on maintaining feature parity with every tokenizer.
+(See [Built-in tokenizers](@ref built_in_tokenizers))

 ---